a-senkovenko/Project_3_genome_assembly_and_annotation/README.md

 ```bash
 fastqc ./SRR292678sub_S1_L001_R1_001.fastq.gz ./SRR292678sub_S1_L001_R2_001.fastq.gz -o ./output_fastq/
 ```
 Everything is fine, there is a small deviation from theoretical distribution of GC content.
 Html files are applied to this report.
-Number of forward and reverse reads: 5499346.
+Forward and reverse read count: 5499346.

 ## Step 2.
 K-mer profile and genome size estimation